Amitwangoo50/Mumbai-apartment-price-prediction0/README.md

 I am using 3 year previous data to train and  predict the apartment prices.
 Doing some research i find that the apartment price are inflated at the rate of 10.2% each year and for previous 3 years it's about 42% so, i tweak the intercept of the ridge model in such a way it would give better predictions by ajusting the current inflation.

-it's  accuray is around 90% according to the current market rate.

 You can run this project online, I am using render to host this webpage the link is given below: